GochoMugo/firecall/README.md

 ## Issues

-Incase you encounter a bug, even if you could fix it yourself, please share with your fellow Pythonista :-) at the [Issues page](https://github.com/GochoMugo/firebasin/issues)
+Incase you encounter a bug, even if you could fix it yourself, please share with your fellow Pythonista :-) at the [Issues page](https://github.com/GochoMugo/firebasin/issues "Create an issue here")

+## License

+Source code for **firebasin** is issued and licensed under the [MIT License](http://opensource.org/licenses/MIT "OSI Page for MIT License").

 **Conquer the World with Python**